 Two factors positively affect the crawlability of your site.
 The first is having a site map, which tells Google’s spiders what individual pages your website contains.
 (Plus it helps users to easily navigate your site.)

-The second crawlability factor is your domain and subdomain names.
+The second crawlability factor according to Web Chimpy is your domain and subdomain names.
 If possible, your main / home page URL should contain SEO-friendly words.
 This might be difficult if your business name doesn’t contain any relevant keywords.
 But in this case, your subdomain(s) can help you.
 So if you have a blog post page with content that’s relevant to the audience, ensure that the URL has one or two important keywords.

 2. Pay Attention to your URL